Question & Answer

 • Year 4 (First Term) - Certified Flight Instructor - $11,639

-Can a 529 Plan cover flight school costs?
+Can a 529 Plan cover flight operations training costs?

 Some plans may have certain restrictions.
 Students should contact their plan provider to see if their 529 plan can help pay for expenses associated with flight training.

-Can students keep their scholarships if they drop out of the flight school portion of the program?
+Can students keep their scholarships if they drop out of the flight operations training portion of the program?